Editor’s note: This post was originally published August 30, 2022 and was last updated on August 24, 2023 with the latest SaaS survey news.

 The growth in demand for SaaS applications has exploded in the last few years and is forecast to continue rapidly.
 It’s also coincided with a mass movement of technology purchasing from central IT organizations to business units.
 In fact, according to the Snow Software 2022 IT Priorities Report, 86% of IT leaders report that business units are under significant stress because they’re unaware of all purchased cloud and SaaS.
 Though this level of self-sufficiency alleviates some of the burden on IT, it also creates an entirely new set of risks.
 IT must eventually face these challenges, especially when it comes to SaaS security.
+A recent Snow survey of IT leaders uncovered the #1 SaaS management priority is managing the security of SaaS applications.
 Whether they arise from misconfiguration, regulatory non-compliance or other issues, SaaS security threats are as plentiful as they are severe.

 Most organizations have hundreds, if not thousands, of SaaS apps, many of which are unknown to IT.
 Each SaaS tool comes with many settings to control everything from data protection to encryption to admin privileges and beyond.
 With these numbers, it’s easy to see how the math — and your security — can get out of control very quickly.